ekirbs/code-refactor/README.md

 Welcome!
 This website is designed to provide useful information about online business strategies that any digital entity can benefit from.

-The Search Bar at the top has three different options:
-* Search Engine Optimization
-* Online Reputation Management
-* Social Media Marketing

-Click on any of these topics to navigate to the relevant section below.

 ## Table of Contents (Optional)

 - [Installation](#installation)